swetakedia/hashcash_core_commander/README.md

 ### Recipe Reference

-All recipe execute within the context of a `StellarCoreCommander::Transactor`.
+All recipe execute within the context of a `HashcashCoreCommander::Transactor`.
 [See the code for all available methods](lib/hashcash_core_commander/transactor.rb).

 ## Example Recipes